 Because of the advanced technology and mechanics involved with jackshaft openers, they are one of the most expensive systems on the market.
 Jackshaft openers are also not the quietest model.
 However, because they mount on the wall instead of the ceiling, the noise is not as much of an issue for living spaces situated above the garage.

 The direct-drive opener is not widely available, but like the jackshaft, it is increasing in popularity.
 Direct-drive models are similar to chain and belt-drives, the difference being that with this design the motor itself moves along a stationary belt or chain.
 With the motor being the only moving part, direct-drives are often quieter than belt-drives and are low-maintenance.

 Like the jackshaft opener, direct-drive systems are on the more expensive side because of the newer technology used.
 They are also harder to find because they are not as readily available as other garage door opener models in the United States.

 How Legacy Garage Doors Can Help

 At Legacy Garage Doors, we are constantly adapting to stay up to date with the newest advancements in garage door technology.
 Our technicians are trained to handle a variety of situations and garage door opener designs from mechanics and wiring to special features.
 We even have experience with openers that connect to your smartphone so you can monitor your garage usage for safety purposes.
-For all of your garage door needs in Boise, ID, contact Legacy Garage Doors today!
+For all of your garage door needs, contact Legacy Garage Doors today!